1850 Atlantic hurricane season: Hurricane Four

+Hurricane Five

-The third and final widely documented hurricane to affect the U.S. East Coast in 1850 remained predominately offshore, but still impacted ships and coastal cities on September 7 and 8.
+A widely documented hurricane to affect the U.S. East Coast in 1850 remained predominately offshore, but still impacted ships and coastal cities on September 7 and 8.
 A vessel about 140 mi east of Atlantic City, New Jersey, intercepted the hurricane's center and recorded a pressure of 988 mbar on the night of September 7.
 Numerous ships near the Delaware coast were stricken.
 Gusty winds snapped tree branches in New York City, while Newark received 2.6 in of rain as the hurricane brushed the region.
 The system probably continued toward the northeast, passing south of Nantucket, Massachusetts.
 There, gale-force winds initially blew out of the southeast before shifting to north midday on September 8.
 Similarly, Cape Cod experienced blustery conditions accompanied by heavy rainfall, though damage in eastern New England was generally inconsequential.
 Providence, Rhode Island, received 2 in of rain.

 The storm later affected the Canadian Maritimes, causing heavy disruption in Nova Scotia.
 Downed telegraph wires in the region delayed damage reports until repairs were completed.
 The cyclone "undoubtedly caused great loss of property and lives along the coast", according to a report from the telegraph office at Halifax.